NixOS/moderation/moderation-log.md

+illdefined has been suspended from NixOS spaces (https://github.com/NixOS/nixpkgs-committers/pull/125)

 guylamar2006 has been suspended on GitHub until 2025-10-24 for PRs violating Nixpkgs contribution policy after being warned.

 frumptious has been suspended on Discourse for an overtly transphobic comment.